FlavorlessQuark/Void_Sandbox/README.md

 Looks like that's going to be difficult, but to avoid nested generic, I can probably have one Generic and then a bunch of if else in a function.

 The problem stems from me trying to versimpify something that is complex by nature, I think.
 Still I will keep thinking for different ways to do this.

+Casting things to other things in a sort of abstract way, hopefully this paves the way for something useful